gsimon75/esp8266_gps_unit/README.md

 So, after all these detours, the microcontroller-side of this admin mode works like this:

 1. The technician presses the *service button*, the admin mode is started
-2. The microcontroller disconnects from its current wifi AP (if connected), generates a random SSID and password, and starts acting like an AP
+2. The microcontroller disconnects from its current WiFi AP (if connected), generates a random SSID and password, and starts acting like an AP
 3. The SSID and the password is shown on the OLED display both textually and as a QR code
-4. The technician scans the QR code with (or types the wifi creds to) his phone
+4. The technician scans the QR code with (or types the WiFi creds to) his phone

-NOTE: These parts guarantee that noone without actual physical access to the unit can enter the admin mode or connect to or redirect or sniff its wifi traffic.
-Having physical access means unrestricted access to the content of the flash, so it makes no sense trying to protect it beyond this point.
+NOTE: These parts guarantee that noone without actual physical access to the unit can enter the admin mode or connect to or redirect or sniff its WiFi traffic.
+Having physical access means unrestricted access to the content of the flash anyway, so it makes no sense trying to protect it beyond this point.

-5. When the technicians phone connected to this AP as a wifi client, the microcontroller starts a DNS server and a simplistic web server
+5. When the technicians phone connected to this AP as a WiFi client, the microcontroller starts a DNS server and a simplistic web server

 NOTE: The web server works with plain `http` only, because at this point the microcontroller doesn't necessarily knows the current time, which is a hard requirement for TLS, so https could not be guaranteed.
 Moreover, https would need a server certificate and its private key, and the technician is just about to upload these.

 6. The URL of the web admin UI (served by the microcontroller) is shown both as text and as QR code
-7. The technician scans the UI link QR code as well, his browser fetches the UI SPA and shows it
+7. The technician scans the UI link QR code as well, his browser fetches the UI SPA and executes it
-8. Using the menus and inputs of the UI the technician can perform the local administration tasks (See the details at the "Admin UI" section below)
+8. Using the menus and inputs of the UI the technician can perform the local administration tasks (See the details at the [Admin UI](#local-admin-ui) section below)
 9. The client-side UI and the microcontroller communicate on a standard REST API
 10. The admin mode ends when the technician reboots the unit via the UI